jfftck/XynHTML/README.md

 - ✅ **Derived Values** - Computed signals that update based on dependencies

 ### Component System
-- ✅ **DOM Element Components** - XynTag class for creating reactive HTML elements
+- ✅ **DOM Element Components** - Function for creating reactive HTML elements
 - ✅ **Dynamic Text Rendering** - Template literal text nodes with signal interpolation
 - ✅ **DOM Switch Elements** - XynSwitch class for creating reactive switcher of multiple HTML elements
 - ✅ **HTML Fragments** - Document fragment support for efficient DOM updates
+- 🟥 **Map an Iterable to Elements** - Utilize a list signal to reactively generate updates to a list of elements

 ### Advanced Data Structures
-- 🟥 **List-like Signal** - Reactive arrays with built-in list operations
+- 🟥 **List Signal** - Reactive arrays with built-in list operations
-- 🟥 **Map-like Signal** - Reactive key-value stores with object-like interface
+- 🟥 **Map Signal** - Reactive key-value stores with object-like interface
 - 🟥 **Route Signal** - Reactive state management based on page route, this will parse the query parameters

 ### Developer Experience & Tooling
 - 🚧 **Code Parser with Syntax Highlighting** - Parse and highlight JavaScript, HTML, CSS, and other languages within XynTag components
 - 🚧 **Widget System** - Pre-built reactive components (buttons, forms, modals, tooltips, etc.) for rapid development
+    - 🚧 **Button** - A simple syntax for creating the different types of buttons
+    - 🚧 **Input** - Support all kinds of text input with a single function
+    - 🚧 **Check/Radio** - Made as an easy way to add selectable elements
+    - 🚧 **Dropdown List** - Create dropdown lists that support single value and multiple values
+    - 🚧 **Slider** - Add and extend sliders with reactive data
+    - 🚧 **Time and Date** - Reactive clocks and calendars
+    - 🚧 **Combo Lists** - Add a text input to any control with reactive values
+    - 🚧 **Tooltips** - Add reactive tooltips and error messages to other reactive elements
+    - 🚧 **Windows** - Dialog windows that are modal and free floating are handled with this control
+    - 🚧 **Layout Container** - A reactive container designed to be used with the Theme Manager
+    - 🚧 **Theme Manager** - A reactive and injected set of styles based on community developed themes

 ### Routing & Navigation
 - 🚧 **Client-Side Routing** - Hash-based and history API routing for single-page applications